Pageboy/notes/docs/eBookProduction/Notes for the Fixed Layout eBook workshop.md

-# Notes for the Fixed Layout eBook workshop
+# Notes for a Fixed Layout eBook workshop

 ## Not using InDesign
 Template for fixed layout ePub without using InDesign